enix/ansible-proxmox-ve/README.md

 - `proxmox_ve__enterprise` - enable or not the enterprise subscription for Proxmox VE. default: false.
 - `proxmox_ve__net_ovs` - enable OpenVswitch network configuration on host, default: false.
 - `proxmox_ve__net_template` - template used for `/etc/network/interfaces` configuration on the host, default: interfaces.j2.
 The path can be either changed or overloaded in your playbook.
 The default template only provide a basic bridge configuration.
+- `proxmox_ve__storage_lvm` - description of lvm storage to initialise and configure in proxmox. exemple configuration above.

 Dependencies
 ------------